 The major nutritional benefits of hemp food products are derived from the high quality and highly digestible vegan protein, which includes all of the essential amino acids that humans need to live.

-Hemp food products also contain the essential fatty acids Omega 3 and Omega 6 which the body can not produce, so they must be consumed in the foods we eat.
-The ratio of Omega 6: Omega 3 in hemp foods is 3:1, which is the widely recommended and optimum ratio to maintain a balanced diet of essential fatty acids.
+Hemp food products also contain the essential fatty acids Omega 3 and Omega 6, which the body can not produce.
+They must be consumed in the foods we eat.
+The ratio of Omega 6: Omega 3 in hemp foods is 3:1.

 Hemp foods also naturally contain an interesting array of important vitamins and minerals, making it easy to obtain your daily requirements when you add hemp foods to your diet.
-Hemp seeds also provide a source of dietary insoluble fibre, a much needed addition to everyone’s diet.
+Hemp seeds also provide a source of dietary insoluble fibre, a much needed addition to most diets.